Airplane in Spanish

 Let's get started with some general words and phrases about planes in Spanish.

+Now, in this lesson you’re going to be on the plane with Carlos and Carmona.
+They’ve been planning a trip to Ecuador for ages.
+On their itinerary are the Galapagos Islands, the Amazonian rain forest, and the historic center of Quito, the capital city.
 As they’re on the plane to Quito from Houston, they chat with the airline stewardess in Spanish.
 Listen to the conversation, record yourself and practice your pronunciation as you read along.

 Now, here are the important words and phrases from the conversation that you should learn.
 Listen to each word and its English translation.
 Repeat the words yourself so that you become comfortable forming the sounds.